mazgch/hpg/software/README.md

 - Reporting of status on the console using CDC on USB
 - Storing of GNSS UBX and AT commands file to SD card
 - Provisioning of PointPerfect credentials using zero touch provisioning (ZTP) by providing device profile token
-- Reception of Pointperfect corerection data using the MQTT protocol over WIFI an LTE
+- Reception of Pointperfect correction data using the MQTT protocol over WIFI an LTE
 - Reception of NTRIP corrections using WIFI or LTE (when PointPerfect Correction source set to a `NTRIP:` option)
 - Management of different regional correction stream to only ensure one active connection per device.
 - configuration of LBAND frequency and communication settings depending on location and PointPerfect subscription plan.
 - Configuration of the GNSS correction source depending on incoming LBAND or IP data
 - Hot plug and runtime detection of gnss, lband and SD card
+- Visualisation of the data on a webpage [hpg.mazg.ch](http://hpg.mazg.ch) using websockets
+- Bluetooth connection from a mobile phone using a suitable app (e.g SW Maps on [iOS](https://apps.apple.com/ch/app/sw-maps/id6444248083) or [Android](https://play.google.com/store/apps/details?id=np.com.softwel.swmaps) ).

 ## Captive portal
 A captive portal is available for configurating the device.
 Select the Wi-Fi network `hpg-XXXXXX` with a notebook or mobile phone.
 You can then enter the Wi-Fi network to connect to, configure the Point Perfect device token, stream preferences as well as the LTE related settings.